 Step Two: Place your leftover meatloaf in a shallow baking dish with a tablespoon or two of water or beef broth.
 You want a little liquid but don’t overdo it.
 You don’t want soggy meat.

-Step Three: Insert a thermometer into the center of the meatloaf and then cover with aluminum foil.
+Step Three: Insert an oven-safe thermometer into the center of the meatloaf and then cover with aluminum foil.
 Set your thermometer to 165°F.

-Step Four: Carefully remove from the oven once the internal temperature reaches 165° F.
+Step Four: Carefully remove from the oven once the temperature reaches 165° F.

 How To Reheat A Meatloaf In A Skillet (Frying Pan)

-If you have a slice or two of meatloaf, it isn’t cost-effective to reheat your meatloaf in an oven.
-Instead, you should try reheating sliced meatloaf in a skillet.
+If you’re only reheating a few meatloaf slices, it isn’t cost-effective to reheat your meat in an oven.
+Instead, you should try reheating the meatloaf slices in a skillet (frying pan).

 Now, if you like your meatloaf to have a crusty exterior, you can reheat it in a skillet at a higher temperature.
 If not, reheat the meatloaf slowly, turning often.

-As with reheating your meatloaf in the oven, you want to ensure your meatloaf slices are reheated to the proper internal temperature of 165°F.
+As with reheating your meatloaf in the oven, you want to ensure your meatloaf slices are reheated to the proper internal temp of 165°F.

-Step One: Preheat your skillet with a little oil, butter, or bacon grease.
-If you want a crusty exterior and your slices are fairly thin, go for a medium setting.
+Step One: Preheat your skillet with a little oil, butter, bacon grease, or beef broth.
+If you want a crusty exterior and your meatloaf slices are fairly thin, go for a medium setting.
 If you don’t want a crusty exterior or you have thick slices of meatloaf, preheat your skillet on a medium-low setting.

 Step Two: Once you see your pan is warmed up, toss in your meatloaf.

-Step Three: Reheat on both sides until the internal temperature reaches 165°F.
+Step Three: Reheat your meatloaf on both sides until the temperature reaches 165°F.

 Tip: The less you flip it, the crustier it will be on the outside.
-So if you want to avoid the crust, reheat it slowly and flip often.
-Also, if your pan starts to get dry and you are trying to avoid crust, add a tablespoon or two of water or beef broth. 🙂
+So if you want to avoid the crust, reheat your meatloaf slowly and flip it often.
+Also, if your pan starts to get dry and you are trying to avoid crust, add a tablespoon or two of water or beef broth.